Patrick Zhuwao: 2017 coup d'état and aftermath

 On 11 November 2017, it was often incorrectly reported that Zhuwao was taken into custody by the Zimbabwean military in relation to the 2017 coup d'état.
 The reports that he was arrested were false; Zhuwao was in fact returning from a foreign trip, but changed his plans after hearing about the coup.
 On 19 November 2017, Zhuwao was expelled from ZANU–PF by the party's central committee.
 Other prominent G40 politicians, including Grace Mugabe, Saviour Kasukuwere, Jonathan Moyo, Ignatius Chombo, Walter Mzembi, Shadreck Mashayamombe, Makhosini Hlongwane, Innocent Hamandishe, Samuel Undenge, and Sarah Mahoka were also expelled from the party.
-Even after fleeing the country, Zhuwao continued defending Robert Mugabe, calling the president's critics "dumb."
+Even after fleeing the country, Zhuwao continued defending Robert Mugabe, calling the president's critics "dumb" and saying that the president was "willing to die for what is correct."
 ZANU–PF spokesman Nick Mangwana responded that Zhuwao should stop making "inflammatory" remarks.

 On 27 November 2017, Mugabe's successor Emmerson Mnangagwa dissolved the cabinet, keeping only Patrick Chinamasa and Simbarashe Mumbengegwi as acting ministers of Finance until a new cabinet was named.
 In a December 2017 phone interview with The Standard, Zhuwao reported that during the coup, his farm was looted and his workers were beaten.
 He said that he was proud to have served in Mugabe's government, but that he was quitting politics and remaining in South Africa for the time being out of safety concerns.
-He said, "People can say I ran away—yes, I did.
+He said, "People can say I ran away.
+Yes, I did.
 It's better than to wait to be killed."

 After the 2018 Bulawayo bombing, Zhuwao published an open letter to British Prime Minister Theresa May in which he urged her to dispatch Scotland Yard to Zimbabwe to investigate the attack.
 Zhuwao cited the example of the United States, which sent Federal Bureau of Investigation personnel to Ethiopia to investigate a bombing in Addis Ababa that happened on the same day as the Bulawayo bombing.

 As of 2020, Zhuwao was reportedly studying towards a Doctor of Philosophy degree in digital business, with a focus on digital agriculture, at the University of the Witwatersrand Business School in Johannesburg.
 That year, Zhuwao's 827-hectare Diandra Farm, located in Mashonaland West Province, was seized by order of the Ministry of Agriculture.
 Zhuwao has remained in exile since the 2017 coup, citing fear of retribution in Zimbabwe due to the "pettiness of Mnangagwa."